 A trader may use a buy to open options contract as a stand-alone trade or to hedge existing stock or options positions.

-Profits can be large with buying to open.
+Profits can potentially be substantial with buying to open.
 Going long calls features unlimited upside potential while buying to open puts has a maximum profit when the underlying stock goes all the way to zero.
 Buying to open options carries the risk that the options will expire worthless, however.

 What Does Buy to Close Mean?

-Buying to close options exit an existing short options position and can reduce the number of contracts in the market.
+Buying to close options are used to exit an existing short options position and may reduce the number of contracts in the market.
 Buying to close is an offsetting trade that covers a short options position.
 A buy to close order occurs after a trader writes an option.

 Example of Buy to Close

-The day before expiration, XYZ stock trades near the unchanged mark relative to where it was a month ago; shares are $101.
-The put contract’s value has dropped sharply since the strike price is below the stock price and because there is so little time left until the delivery date.
-The trader profits by buying to close at $1 the day before expiration.
+The day before expiration, XYZ stock trades relatively close to the unchanged mark relative to where it was a month ago; shares are $101.
+The put contract’s value has dropped sharply since the strike price is below the stock price and because there is so little time left until the expiration date.
+The trader may realize a profit by buying to close at $1 the day before expiration.

-The trader sold to open at $5, then bought to close at $1, making a $4 profit.
+The trader sold to open at $5, then bought to close at $1, resulting in a $4 profit per contract ($400 at 100 shares per contract).

 Differences Between Buy to Open vs Buy to Close

 There are important differences between a buy to open vs. buy to close order.
-Having a firm grasp of the concepts and order type characteristics is important before you begin trading.
+Having a firm grasp of the concepts and order type characteristics is important before you consider trading.

 Understanding Buy to Open and Buy to Close

-Let’s dive deeper into the techniques and trading strategies for options when executing buy to open vs. buy to closer orders.
+Let’s dive deeper into the techniques and trading strategies for options when executing buy to open vs. buy to close orders.

 Either calls or puts may be used when constructing a buy to open order.
 With calls, a trader usually has a bullish outlook on the direction of the underlying stock.
-Sometimes, however, the trader might be betting on movements in other variables such as volatility or time decay.
+Sometimes, however, the trader might speculate based on movements in other variables, such as volatility or time decay.

-Buying to open later-dated calls while selling to open near-term calls, also known as a calendar spread, is a strategy used to benefit from time decay and higher implied volatility.
+Buying to open later-dated calls while selling to open near-term calls, also known as a calendar spread, is a strategy that may be used to attempt to benefit from time decay and higher implied volatility.
 Buying to open can be a stand-alone trade or part of a bigger, more complex strategy.

 Buy to Open Put

-Buying to open a put options contract is a bearish strategy when done in isolation.
+Buying to open a put options contract is a bearish strategy when done in isolation, since profit potential comes from a decline in the underlying stock’s price.
 A trader commonly uses a protective put strategy when they are long the underlying stock.
 In that case, buying to open a put is simply designed to protect gains or limit further losses in the underlying stock.
 This is also known as a hedge.

 A speculative trade using puts is when a trader buys to open puts with no other existing position.
-The trader executes this trade when they believe the stock price will decline.
-Increases in implied volatility also benefit the holder of puts after a buy to open order is executed.
+The trader executes this trade when they anticipate that the stock price will decline.
+Increases in implied volatility may also benefit the holder of puts after a buy to open order is executed.

 Buy to Close

 A buy to close order completes a short options trade.
 It can reduce open interest in the options market whereas buying to open can increase open interest.
-The trader profits when buying back the option at less than the purchase price.
+The trader may profit when buying back the option at less than the price they sold it for.

 Buying to close occurs after writing an option.
 When writing (or selling) an option, the trader seeks to take advantage of time decay.
-That can be a high-risk strategy when done in isolation – without some other hedging position, there could be major losses.
-Writing calls has unlimited risk while writing puts has risk as the stock can fall all the way to zero (making puts quite valuable).
+That can be a high-risk strategy when done in isolation — without some other hedging position, there could be major losses.
+Writing calls has unlimited risk since the stock could theoretically continue to rise, while writing puts has substantial risk as the underlying stock can fall all the way to zero.
+So, a writer may use a buy-to-close order to close a position and limit losses when the price of stock is moving against them.

 Shorting Against the Box

 Shorting against the box is a strategy in which a trader has both a long and a short position on the same asset.
-This strategy allows a trader to maintain a position, such as being long a stock.
+This strategy may allow a trader to maintain a position, such as being long a stock.

 Recommended: Paying Taxes on Stocks: Important Information for Investing